gmvoit/just-the-docs/fitting_data/ModelOutput.md

 ## Projected Profiles

-Projected **ExpCGM** models provide many observable predictions that can be compared more directly with observational data and combined to obtain joint constraints on a model's input parameters.
+Projected **ExpCGM** models provide many observable predictions that can be compared with projected observational data and combined to obtain joint constraints on a model's input parameters.

 ### Surface Mass Density